From Matichon Weekly, February 19-25, 2016

 [The photo shows beauty expert Dr. Xeping Chaiyasan along with thee president of the Facial Plastic and Reconstructive Surgery Society of Thailand, Dr. Cholatis Sinratchatan.

 The article refers to the controversial beauty program called ‘Face Off.’
 This program showed how famous singer Surachai could look much younger than his age.
 However, several doctors have criticized Dr. Xeping for using catchy words that could mislead consumers into having false expectation.
-The media has disclosed her doubtful background.]
+The media have disclosed her doubtful background.]